bretleasure/ViewReference/Readme.md

 viewRefAddin.CreateReferences(dwgDoc);
 ```

+## Customization

+If using the addin in the Inventor UI, settings can be set by clicking the Configure button in the View Reference Ribbon Panel.
+If using the addin API customizations are made by passing in `ViewReferenceSettings` into the `CreateReferences` methods.

+> **_NOTE:_**
+>The API methods will not use the same settings that are set using addin's configure window.

+> !Info
+> The API methods will not use the same settings that are set using addin's configure window.

 ### `ViewReferenceSettings`

 `CalloutStyle`, `DetailViewLabelStyle`, `SectionViewLabelStyle`, `ProjectedViewStyle`, and `AuxiliaryViewLabelStyle`

 ### Styling

-View callouts and view labels use attribute tags to define the styling that should be used by the addin.
+Callout and label styles can be customized in `ViewReferenceSettings`.
+Attribute tags are used as a template the addin will use to replace info.
 The `AttributeTags` class contains all the possible tags that can be used.

 #### Examples